-• When the digital playback source is stopped, or in a pause, fast forward or search mode, digital audio data will momentarily stop, and the channel position letters inside the Speaker/Channel Input Indicators will flash and an UNLOCK message may appear.
-This is normal and does not indicate a problem with either the DPR 1005 or the source machine.
-The DPR 1005 will return to digital playback as soon as the data is available.
+- When the digital playback source is stopped, or in a pause, fast forward or chapter search mode, the digital audio data will momentarily stop, and the channel position letters inside the Speaker/ Channel Input Indicators 12 will flash.
+This is normal and does not indicate a problem with either the AVR 630 or the source machine.
+The AVR 630 will return to digital playback as soon as the data is available and when the machine is in a standard play mode. - Although the AVR 630 will decode virtually all current DVD movies, CDs and HDTV sources, it is possible that some future digital sources may not be compatible with the AVR 630. - Not all digitally encoded programs contain full 5.1or 6.1-channel audio.
+Consult the program guide that accompanies the DVD or laser disc to determine which type of audio has been recorded on the disc.
+The AVR 630 will automatically sense the type of digital surround encoding used and adjust to accommodate it.